Sabine Lisicki: 2013: First Grand Slam singles final

 Lisicki started 2013 with the Brisbane International.
 She beat Lucie Šafářová in the first round.
 She lost in the second round to world No. 1, Victoria Azarenka.
 She pulled out of the qualifying draw at Sydney with a virus.

 Lisicki then competed at the Australian Open.
 In the first round she faced Caroline Wozniacki and was defeated.
 She also competed in the mixed doubles with Frederik Nielsen.
 They were knocked out in the first round by the home favorites and eventual champions, Jarmila Gajdošová and Matthew Ebden.

 Lisicki then moved onto the Pattaya Open.
 In the first round she beat fellow German Tatjana Malek.
 She downed Alexandra Panova in the second round and came back from a set down in the quarterfinals to beat Marina Erakovic.
 In her first semifinal since 2011, she beat Nina Bratchikova.
 In the final, she lost to Maria Kirilenko in three sets.

 Her next tournament was in Memphis.
 As the third seed, she beat qualifier Madison Keys in the first round and Melinda Czink in the second.
 In the quarterfinal, she beat eighth seed Kristina Mladenovic and beat seventh seed Magdaléna Rybáriková in the semifinal.
 In Lisicki's second final of the year, she faced Marina Erakovic from New Zealand.
-Erakovic ran away with the first set and Lisicki retired from the final with illness (Erakovic's first WTA title).
+Erakovic ran away with the first set and Lisicki retired from the final with illness.

 Lisicki missed the Indian Wells Open with the same illness.
 She returned in time to play at the Miami Open but lost in the first round to Simona Halep.

 Lisicki started her clay-court season on the green clay at the Charleston Open.
 Lisicki claimed the title here in 2009.
 In the first round, she recorded her first ever double bagel (not losing any games) in beating Anna Tatishvili.
 In the second round, she lost from a set up against Mallory Burdette.